Karen Davila

+Kristin Karen Lising Davila–Sta.
+Ana ([ˌdaː.bɪˈla]; born November 21, 1970), is a Filipino broadcast journalist.
+She has been the anchor or host of multiple programs under ABS-CBN's News and Current Affairs division, including Bandila, My Puhunan: Kaya Mo!, and TV Patrol.

 Early life

-Davila went to high school at the Colegio San Agustin – Makati.
+Davila went to high school at the Colegio San Agustin – Makati, where she was batchmates with Kris Aquino and Pinky Webb.
 She took a degree of Bachelor of Arts major in Mass Communication at the University of the Philippines Diliman in Quezon City.

 Achievements

-As a professional journalist, she has received awards internationally, including an award from the New York Festival and the Ten Outstanding Young Men Awards for Broadcast Journalism in 2008.
+As a professional journalist, Davila has received awards internationally, including an award from the New York Festival and the Ten Outstanding Young Men Awards for Broadcast Journalism in 2008.
 She has more than 20 awards in the professional journalism field from both local and international organizations.
-She was one of People Asia magazine's "People of the Year" in 2013.
 She was also recognized by the Philippine Senate as one of the Outstanding Women in the Nation's Service (TOWNS).
 Esquire magazine named her the "Sexiest Woman Alive" in 2015, citing beauty and brains as the sheer formula for the declaration.

+In August 2023, Davila was appointed as the first UN Women National Goodwill Ambassador for the Philippines, with the goal of furthering a range of objectives, including the promotion of gender equality and women's empowerment, as well as combating climate change.

 Personal life

 Davila is married to DJ Sta.
-Ana, Head of Operations for TV5's News5.
-Together, they have two children, named David and Lucas.
+Ana since July 22, 2001, with two sons: David and Lucas.
 She is an advocate for people with special needs, children's rights, government transparency, and journalism.

-She is the aunt of Filipino-American actor and YouTube content creator Wil Dasovich.
+Karen Davila and her husband are evangelical Christians.

 Davila announced on January 9, 2022, during her conversation with Filipino physician Tony Leachon in her ANC program, Headstart, that she and her family caught COVID-19, although she indicated that they were recovering from the disease.
 On January 15, she posted on Instagram that she and her fellow TV Patrol anchors Alvin Elchico and Gretchen Fullido have survived COVID-19.
 On her 52nd birthday, she revealed on Instagram that she had recovered from COVID-19 for a second time.